sktime/enhancement-proposals/steps/25_documentation_organization/step.md

 * **User D**: OSS contributor, Python developer
 * **User E**: familiar to other timeseries packages, want to compare and get to know sktime.

-In general, the user will be interested in a specific timeseries task: Forecasting, Classification, Clustering, or Regression.
+In general, the user will be interested in a specific timeseries task: Forecasting, Classification, Clustering, Detection, or Regression.

 ## Proposed information architecture